-Native plants are species of trees, shrubs, vines, wild flowers, grasses and ferns that grew in eastern North America prior to Colonial times and coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria and fungi.
+Native plants are species of trees, shrubs, vines, wild flowers, grasses, and ferns that grow regionally, with origins prior to colonization that have coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria, and fungi.
 Many of these native species depend on one another for survival, and their interrelationships help sustain ecosystems.

 A wild plant, whether native or exotic to a particular region, grows and reproduces without human assistance.
 A domesticated plant depends on humans to reproduce and grow.

-Wild Seed Project offers walks, talks, and workshops to audiences of all sizes – from small nature walks or garden club meetings to more formal lectures and presentations.
+Wild Seed Project offers walks, talks, and workshops to audiences of all sizes — from small nature walks or garden club meetings to more formal lectures and presentations.
 Interested in hosting us?
 Please review our list of presentations and workshops, then fill out the online request form here.

 Wild Seed Project does not have a physical storefront, but you can purchase our seeds, magazines, or merchandise through our online store.
-We also sell many of our products at our in-person events, and MOFGA’s annual Common Ground Country Fair.
+We also sell many of our products at our workshops, in-person events, and MOFGA’s annual Common Ground Country Fair.

 You can be a part of the solution by joining Wild Seed Project as a member.
-The support of our members keeps our work thriving, and allows us to build awareness about the importance of native plants and teaching a wide range of citizens to sow native seeds, restore biodiverse habitats, and build climate resilience.
-Wild Seed Project members receive a 20% discount on all seed orders and a copy of our annual print publication, and invitations to members-only events and programs.
+The support of our members keeps our work thriving, and allows us to build awareness about the importance of native plants, and educate community members and public officials to sow native seeds, restore biodiverse habitats, and build climate resilience.
+Wild Seed Project members receive a discount on seed packets and WSP merch, a copy of our annual print publication, and invitations to members-only events and programs.
 Learn more about membership.

-Know someone else who might dig Wild Seed Project (no pun intended)?
+Know someone else who might dig Wild Seed Project?
 We have gift memberships, too!

 Already a member?
 Consider a donation to Wild Seed Project.